finite-element/finite-element-course/doc/source/9_mixed_problems.rst

 The coloured surface plots that we've used thus far for two-dimensional scalar functions don't extend easily to vector quantities.
 Instead, a frequently used visualisation technique is the quiver plot.
-This associates draws a set of arrows representing the function value at a set of points.
+This draws a set of arrows representing the function value at a set of points.
 For our purposes, the nodes of the function space in question are a good choice of evaluation points. :numref:`qplot` provides the code you will need.
 Notice that at line 3